TEACHER, TRAVELLER, TALKER: A tribute to Peter McSheffrey

 He was also an inspiring environmentalist.
 Because of him, I haven’t used a straw in nearly a decade.
 It may seem trivial, but he once pointed out at a fast food restaurant that straws are a completely unnecessary generator of waste.

-Today, I recycle water, reuse scrap paper, and I know he would be proud of me.
+Today, I recycle water and reuse scrap paper, and I know he would be proud of me.

 Peter McSheffrey was not that kind of traveller.
 And he lived his life the way he travelled: To the fullest, every minute of every day.